 Celebrating Heritage Isn't Set in Stone

-Continuing the family traditions of your cultural group is beneficial and important, but it isn't law.
+Why is culture important?
+It helps bind families together.
+Continuing the family traditions of your cultural group is beneficial, but it isn't law.
 As you grow into your own adult identify, you'll notice that there are some components of your family heritage that you thoroughly value and enjoy and you'll want to keep these aspects of your family heritage, teaching them to future generations.
 There will undoubtedly be parts of your family heritage that don't fit into the fabric of your own belief system.
 It's okay to let those things go.
 You can choose what is special to you and leave out what doesn't provide meaning.